mimlowe/bodyport-ecg/README.md

 The app contains one root endpoint `/` which contains a link to the `/ecg` features.

-The app contains the following blueprints:
+The app uses blueprints to separate feature functionality:
-1. `/ecg` - handles the ECG file upload, compression, and download
+1. `/ecg` - Blueprint which handles the ECG file upload, compression, and download

 ---
 #### ECG Controller (url-prefix: `/ecg`)